wildan3105/dating-app-like/README.md

 1. Clone the project: `git clone git@github.com:wildan3105/dating-app-like.git`
 2. Install dependencies: `npm i`
 3. Copy the environment variable and adjust the value accordingly: `cp .env.example .env`
-4. Create postgre users and then database in which you have full access to that DB.
+4. Create a postgre user and then database in which you have full access to that DB (could create extension).
 And then specify the credentials in the `.env` file

 ```bash
 PGHOST='localhost'